-Established in 1898, the year 2018 marks Minda’s 120th year, and much has changed not only at Minda, but the disability sector as a whole.
+Established in 1898, in 122 years much has changed, not only at Minda, but the disability sector as a whole.

 Minda was the first facility in the state providing residential support and education exclusively for people with intellectual disability.

-Known as one of South Australia’s oldest and most respected disability service providers, Minda has developed from a 22-person residential facility, based at Fullarton, into an organisation providing support to approximately 1,800 people.
+Known as one of South Australia’s oldest and most respected disability service providers, Minda has developed from a 22-person residential facility, based at Fullarton, into an organisation providing support to more than 3,500 people.

 The Brighton site is located 12km south west of the Adelaide CBD on King George Avenue, North Brighton, South Australia.
 It is bordered by Repton Road to the north, Gladstone Road to the south and sand dunes and beach to the west.